Complexity Scaling Laws for Neural Models using Combinatorial Optimization: Scaling law fit constants

 We provide the fit constants for scaling laws discussed in the main paper.
 Remaining fits can be found in the project repository at \url{https://github.com/lowellw6/complexity-scaling-laws}.
 For example, our repository provides fits of the scaling laws for loss discussed in Appendix \ref{apx:loss}.

 RL and SFT scaling laws may have non-trivial imprecision due to training with a single seed per scale.
-This should be considered when extrapolating, or when comparing values between RL and SFT such as \(\alpha\) in node and parameter scaling fits.
+This should be considered when extrapolating, or when comparing values between RL and SFT such as \(\alpha\) in node scaling and optimal model size fits.
+To mitigate this concern, we performed jackknife (leave-one-out) resampling of RL and SFT fits and provide growth rate statistics in Table~\mbox{\ref{tab:hoo}}.
+We provide individual leave-one-out (LOO) fits in the project repository.
+While LOO distributions~are distinct from those obtained using multiple seeds, they quantify sensitivity to individual training runs.

+Optimal model size fits are relatively sensitive due to the frontier overlap between adjacent model sizes.
+We observe higher variance and the largest SFT LOO \mbox{\(\alpha\)} exceeds the smallest RL LOO \mbox{\(\alpha\)} (despite the full-data RL \mbox{\(\alpha\)} being larger than the full-data SFT \mbox{\(\alpha\))}.
+Node-scaling fits are relatively sensitive to the suboptimalities obtained at the largest node scales.
+For RL, we obtain \mbox{\(\alpha\)} values as large as \mbox{\(1.95\)} when fixing the \mbox{\(\gamma\)} offset at its full-data value and \mbox{\(2.22\)} when fitting \mbox{\(\gamma\)}.
+Demonstrated by the large positive skewness, these larger \mbox{\(\alpha\)} fits occur at larger LOO node scales.
+However, fitting \mbox{\(\gamma\)} can shift the offset more than \mbox{\(3\)} nodes and we know near optimality is achieved at \mbox{\(5\)} nodes, so fixed-\mbox{\(\gamma\)} LOO variance is likely closer to multi-seed variance.
+Remaining LOO fits are quite stable, and we found that \mbox{\(\beta\)} asymptote fits for dimension scaling experiments are nearly constant (roughly \mbox{\(\pm0.001\)}).